Top PhD Programs in Alaska: Campus & Online

 University of Alaska Anchorage

-Some of the best healthcare-oriented doctoral programs in Alaska are housed at the University of Alaska Anchorage.
-The school’s Doctor of Nursing Practice (DNP) and PhD in Clinical-Community Psychology are offered in person — the latter of which is focused on preparing students to work with rural and Indigenous communities to improve mental healthcare.
-The Doctor of Pharmacy (PharmD) is mostly offered in person, though some class sessions are online because the program is run in collaboration with the University of Idaho.
-Similarly, students in the medical doctor program are enrolled in a partnership program between the University of Alaska Anchorage and the University of Washington School of Medicine.
-All four degrees require applicants to have previous education at the master’s level.
+Some of the best healthcare-oriented doctoral programs in Alaska are offered at the University of Alaska Anchorage.
+The school’s Doctor of Nursing Practice (DNP) and PhD in Clinical-Community Psychology are delivered in person, with the latter focused on preparing students to work with rural and Indigenous communities to improve mental healthcare.

 Alaska Pacific University